Information & Statistics

 - PARENTS MATTER - The majority of teens (87 percent) report having a parent involved in the learning-to-drive process.
 Also, teens who say their parents set rules and monitor their driving in a supportive way are half as likey to speed or crash as teens with less involved parents.

-For more information on the latest teen driver safety research, download Miles to Go: Monitoring Progress in Teen Driver Safety, Driving Through the Eyes of Teens, A Closer Look, and Parents Teaching Teens to Drive: The Adolescent Perspective Research Brief.
+For more information on the latest teen driver safety research, download Miles to Go: Focusing on Risks for Teen Driver Safety, Driving Through the Eyes of Teens, A Closer Look, and Parents Teaching Teens to Drive: The Adolescent Perspective Research Brief.